rss logo

 root@host:~# systemctl restart apache2

-We can now move on to the Baïkal configuration.
+You can now proceed with the Baïkal configuration.

 Baïkal Configuration

-- Keep the default configuration and click Save changes:
+• Keep the default database configuration (SQLite) and click Save changes to continue:

 Calendar Clients Configuration